Medicare Glossary I-L

 Lawfully Present Individual:

 Individuals who are lawfully present in the United States are eligible for Medicare Part D benefits.
-These individuals include those with a qualified non-citizen immigration status without a waiting period, or individuals with humanitarian status/circumstances, or have valid non-immigrant visas.
+These individuals include those with a qualified non-citizen immigration status without a waiting period, or individuals with humanitarian status/circumstances, or those who have valid non-immigrant visas.

 List of Covered Drugs (Formulary or “Drug List”):